ppliuboy/DDFlow/README.md

     @inproceedings{Liu:2019:DDFlow,
-    title = {{DDFlow: Learning Optical Flow with Unlabeled Data Distillation}}, author = {Pengpeng Liu and Irwin King and Michael R.
-    Lyu and Jia Xu},
-    booktitle = {AAAI},
+    title = {{DDFlow: Learning Optical Flow with Unlabeled Data Distillation}}, author = {Pengpeng Liu and Irwin King and Michael R. Lyu and Jia Xu}, booktitle = {AAAI},
-    year = {2019}
+    year = {2019}}
-    }

 ## Acknowledgement
-Part of codes are adapted from [PWC-Net](https://github.com/NVlabs/PWC-Net) and [UnFlow](https://github.com/simonmeister/UnFlow), we thank the authors for their contributions.
+Part of our codes are adapted from [PWC-Net](https://github.com/NVlabs/PWC-Net) and [UnFlow](https://github.com/simonmeister/UnFlow), we thank the authors for their contributions.